Become a Visiting Student at Shenandoah

 Refer to the Shenandoah University Academic Catalogs for information about Add/Drop and Withdrawal policies.
 In the appropriate catalog, select the Tuition and Fees page, the Academic Policies page, and select Registration to view details.

-For all Shenandoah technology support and assistance with SU email, Hornet Hub and Canvas questions.
+Contact the Institutional Computing (IC) Help Desk for all Shenandoah technology support questions and assistance with your SU email, Hornet Hub and Canvas.

 Visiting Students can obtain a Shenandoah University student ID card through Auxiliary Services.
 Lost cards should be reported immediately to the Auxiliary Services Office to obtain a replacement card.
 A replacement fee will be charged to the student’s account.
 Payment is due within 5 business from the date the replacement fee is charged to the student’s account.
 For safety and financial reasons, your old card will be deactivated.